chili-epfl/cscl2015-eyetracking-orchestration/data/Study3/README.md

 * Aux1 : empty field
 * B Event Info: type of event ( - | Saccade | Fixation | Blink )

-## JDC2014-SessionX-eyetracking-fixationDetails.txt (in JDC2014-EyetrackingData.zip)
+## DELANA-SessionX-[Expert|Novice]-eyetracking-fixationDetails.txt (in DELANA-EyetrackingData.zip)

-Comma-separated value file (separator=",", with headers).
+Comma-separated value file (separator=";", with headers).
 This is the export of the main fixation statistics, taken from the "Fixation details" section of BeGaze's Event Statistics (each row is a detected fixation).
 It has the following fields:

 * Trial : trial of the eyetracking recording (e.g., "Trial001")
 * Subject : identifier of the participant recorded (e.g., "Participant 11-2-unified")